-The Chicago law firm Zneimer & Zneimer, P.C. handles serious personal injury cases and broad-range immigration cases.
-Our office is conveniently located just half a block north of the intersection of Irving Park and Western close to Lincoln Square.
+The Chicago law firm Zneimer & Zneimer, P.C. handles serious personal injury, cases and broad-range immigration cases.
+Our office is located in Lake View, near the intersection of Irving Park and Western close to Lincoln Square.
+Parking is free.
 Our staff speaks Spanish, Turkish, Bulgarian, and Russian.

 We continually seek to enhance client satisfaction through frequent communication and efficient processing of personal injury and immigration matters.
 We provide up-to-the-minute communications on case status, processes and procedures, and current issues.
 We encourage communication via e-mail, telephone or in person meetings.
 We provide these services through a team of dedicated professionals who respond to all inquiries promptly and in addition to English, speak Russian, Spanish, Turkish, and Bulgarian.
 We are members of state and national lawyers associations, and have access to up-to-date information available on changes in the law, procedures in the courts, and all regulatory developments.